Minh-Trng/MusicManager/README.md

 **Remarks on design decisions:**

+* Package-structure: by feature (in my opinion much easier to work with, as coupled classes are easier to find)
 * AlbumRepository is a classical Singleton with getInstance()-method.
 Another solution would have been using Kotlins Object-class with an init()-Method which is called in an extended application class.
 Looking back, the latter might have been the better decision, since the Viewmodels would not require the injection of the repository-dependency through the ViewModelFactory in that case.